rabbitControl/RCP/RCPValue.md

 ### List

 ##### List data:
-A size-prefixed list of values for each dimension.
+A [RCP Int](RCPSpecification.md#RCP-Int) size-prefixed list of values for each dimension.

 e.g.:
 `[] –> 0`